elegant-scipy/elegant-scipy/markdown/ch5.markdown

 # Contingency tables using sparse coordinate matrices

+> I like sparseness.
+There's something about that minimalist feel that can make
+> something have an immediate impact and make it unique.
+>
+> — Britt Daniel

 Many real-world matrices are *sparse*, which means that most of their values are zero.

 Using numpy arrays to manipulate sparse matrices wastes a lot of time and energy multiplying many, many values by 0.